Global well-posedness of advective Lotka-Volterra competition systems with nonlinear diffusion: Local existence and preliminary results

 moreover if $u\in L^p(\Omega)$ for some $p\in[1,\infty)$, there exists a positive constant $C$ dependent on $\Vert v_0 \Vert _{L^{q}(\Omega)}$ and $\vert \Omega\vert$ such that

 where $q\in[1,\frac{Np}{N-p})$ if $p\in [1,N)$, $q\in [1,\infty)$ if $p=N$ and $q=\infty$ if $p>N$. \end{lemma}

-\begin{proof} First of all, the nonnegativity of $u(x,t)$ and (\ref{23}) follows if we apply the standard parabolic maximum principles and Hopf's lemma to the $v$--equation.
+\begin{proof} First of all, we can derive the nonnegativity of $u(x,t)$ and (\ref{23}) by the standard parabolic maximum principles and Hopf's boundary point lemma.
 To show (\ref{22}), we integrate the $u$--equation in (\ref{11}) over $\Omega$ to get